 Friday mornings, from 10 a.m. to noon, our neighbors join us for coffee, fellowship, knitting, nutrition classes, cooking demonstrations, and access to our Clothes Closet and Food Pantry.
 We have a working community of caring volunteers, some of whom were originally guests seeking our services, who strive to make each person who walks in feel welcome, comfortable and valued as a person.

-The second and fourth Sunday of every month, volunteer prepare and serve a free breakfast to from 90 to 110 community members.
+The second and fourth Sunday of every month, volunteer prepare and serve a free breakfast to from 90 to 110 community members in our Fellowship Hall.
 At 8 a.m., volunteers begin setting up and cooking.
 At 9 a.m., they begin serving.
 Others handle cleanup duties.
 These breakfasts provide our neighbors with a good meal and great conversations with members.

 During the past 30 years we have sponsored refugees who have come to this country looking for a better life.
 They have come from Vietnam, China, South Africa, Poland, Ethiopia, Bosnie, Somalia, Sudan, Cambodia, Bhutan and Karen, Burma.
 We are preparing to welcome another refugee family in the coming months.